EnterpriseDB/edb-ref-archs/single-node/README.md

 Internet.

-2. If using EDB Postgres Advanced Server, visit the [EDB Repos](https://repos.enterprisedb.com) website to configure the EDB Yum repository and install the database server.
+2. If using EDB Postgres Advanced Server, visit the [EDB Repos](https://repos.enterprisedb.com/) website to configure the EDB repository and install the database server.

-3. If using PostgreSQL, visit the [PostgreSQL Download](https://www.postgresql.org/download/linux/redhat) page to configure the PostgreSQL Yum repository and install the database server.
+3. If using PostgreSQL, visit the [PostgreSQL Download](https://www.postgresql.org/download/linux/) page to configure the PostgreSQL repository and install the database server.

 4. Modify the _pg_hba.conf_ file on the server to allow access to the database server from the required IP addresses or subnets.